 Secondly- My cooking skills at the time of our nuptials consisted of macaroni and cheese (the boxed kind), and pizza (the frozen kind).

 Luckily, my mother-in-law equipped me with a recipe box full of my husband’s favorite recipes.
-Casserole Potatoes were on the top of his list.
+Cheesy Potato Casserole was on the top of his list.

 I have made these casserole potatoes so many times over the past 10 years that I know it by heart.
-I have even made many variations of it.
+I have even made many variations of it, like these Zucchini and Potato Casserole and this Jalapeño Popper Potato Casserole.

 But what I’m sharing with you today is the original.

-The BEST Casserole Potatoes recipe you will ever make.
+The BEST Cheesy Potato Casserole recipe you will ever make.

 I know you’re going to love these potatoes as much as we do.